Shannon L. Smith, M.D., F.A.C.S.

 Doctor of Medicine, UTMB, Galveston, 1986

-Bachelor of Science in Architecture, University of Texas att Arlington, Highest Honors, Alpha Chi, 1977-80
+Bachelor of Science in Architecture, University of Texas in Arlington, Texas, Summas Cum Laude, Alpha Chi, 1977-80

 University of Texas at Austin, 1976-77, Dean’s Honor Roll, Alpha Lambda Delta, Phi Eta Sigma, Gamma Phi Alpha fraternities for academic achievement, “Diplome d’Honneur” for achievement in French studies